King Charles diagnosed with cancer – official statement in full as monarch steps back from public duties

 View this post on Instagram

-A statement read: “During The King’s recent hospital procedure for benign prostate enlargement, a separate issue of concern was noted.
+A statement last night (February 5) read: “During The King’s recent hospital procedure for benign prostate enlargement, a separate issue of concern was noted.
 Subsequent diagnostic tests have identified a form of cancer.”

 He remains wholly positive about his treatment and looks forward to returning to full public duty as soon as possible.